sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_09.rst

 First, let us talk about Fisher’s approach.
-As far as I can tell, Fisher assumed that you only had the one hypothesis (the null) and that what you want to do is find out if the null hypothesit is inconsistent with the data.
+As far as I can tell, Fisher assumed that you only had the one hypothesis (the null) and that what you want to do is find out if the null hypothesis is inconsistent with the data.
 From his perspective, what you should do is check to see if the data are “sufficiently unlikely” according to the null.
 In fact, if you remember back to our earlier discussion, that is how Fisher defines